mr-4n15h/CovertChannelDetection-FYP-/README.md

 <img src="https://user-images.githubusercontent.com/33122280/153201881-4568d298-451e-41df-b342-59f0b872084a.png" width="90%"></img>

 In the picture above, we see a covert storage channel in a TCP segment which is hiding data inside the sequence number field.
 The sequence number field hides the data 'Hi :)' to communicate in secret.
+This message 'Hi :)' is only visible to us, but for computers it is not.
+This means we can hide data in all Internet protocols by changing its packet contents.
 So what you maybe thinking?
 Two scenarios have been provided below:

 >Scenario 1: An Insider Threat.
 Suppose Edward is a system-administrator at a company and is dissatisfied about his pay deductions.